 Inpatient Service - Wilfred Lopes Centre

-We provide professional and appropriate care and treatment in an appropriate and secure health setting.
+We provide professional and appropriate care and treatment in a secure health setting.

 Patients at the Wilfred Lopes Centre include:

-- In exceptional circumstances, young people with mental illness from Ashley Youth Detention Centre who can be accommodated separately at the SMHU
+- In exceptional circumstances, young people with mental illness from Ashley Youth Detention Centre who can be accommodated separately.

-- Non-offenders in exceptional circumstances over 18 years of age who have severe and/or prolonged mental illness resulting in significant risk to themselves or others & cannot be safely accommodated elsewhere
+- Non-offenders in exceptional circumstances over 18 years of age who have severe and/or prolonged mental illness resulting in significant risk to themselves or others and cannot be safely accommodated elsewhere.